 Genetically speaking, however, there might as well be only one Cavendish cultivar.
 As an analysis of genebank accessions shows (see Diversity tree), the diversity of Cavendish cultivars is underpinned by an extremely low genetic diversity.
 But cultivar diversity in the absence of genetic diversity is not unique to Cavendish.
 The diversity tree shows that it is also a feature of Plantains and East African highland bananas (EAHBs).

-These two types of bananas have in common that their ancestors were introduced to Africa, probably as early as 2-3,000 years ago.
+These two types of bananas have in common that their ancestors were introduced to Africa, possibly as early as 2-3,000 years ago.
 But whereas they have become locally common and diversified in Africa, they are rare to non-existent in the centre of domestication of the banana (the humid tropics that extend from India to the Solomon Islands).
 Why did their diversity flourish in Africa, but not in their ancestors’ native land?

 New niches favour diversity

 As newcomers to the continent, the ancestors of Plantains and EAHBs were not necessarily adapted to all the agro-ecological conditions to which farmers would eventually expose them.
 Mutations that helped the bananas thrive would have been selected, although it looks as if farmers also propagated the suckers of mutant plants that simply appealed to them.
 Over time, the actions of farmers resulted in a high diversity of cultivars.

 Meanwhile in their native land, the ancestral plants that stayed behind would have also mutated, except that farmers did not embrace this new diversity.
 Xavier Perrier, a biomathematician specialising in plant diversity and evolution at the French Agricultural Research Centre for Development (CIRAD), reckons it is because they did not need to.
 “The niches these mutants would have filled were most likely already occupied by other bananas.
 There would not have been many reasons for farmers to keep variants.”